Mining Intelligence and News

 Steeply inclined north-northwest, northwest, west-northwest mineralised structures dominate the 10km strike of the Hillgrove mineral field.

-The main mineralised structures are composite, occurring as anastomosing sets of fractures, which pinch and swell along-strike.
-Local dilutional zones host mineralised hydrothermal breccias.
+With Gold and antimony mineralisation at Hillgrove is structurally controlled as anastomosing sets of sinistral offset fracture zones, which pinch and swell along-strike.
+Local dilational zones host mineralised hydrothermal breccias.
 The main structures are accompanied by arrays of sub-parallel narrow veins.
-The northwest striking mineralised structures commonly contain lamprophyre dykes which have been emplaced into mineralised rock and have themselves been variably altered and mineralised.
+The northwest striking mineralised structures commonly contain lamprophyre dykes which have taken advantage of the mineralised zones of weakness and have themselves been subsequently variably altered and mineralised, indicating the multiple episodes of mineralisation within the system.

-Within structures the highest grades occur in vertical to steeply plunging dilatational shoots that can occupy up to 60% of the structure.
-Zonation of stibnite is recognized in the metasediments and the monzogranite where it is most strongly deposited within 400m of the surface.
-Otherwise, individual structures have a consistent mineralogical character with phases occurring in comparatively uniform proportions.
-Major structures are seen to contain regular mineralisation over strikes of up to 1.2km.
-These major structures occur within corridors that span up to 10km strike of the Hillgrove Mineral Field.
+Within mineralised structures, the highest mineralisation grades occur in vertical to steeply plunging dilatational shoots that can occupy up to 60% of the structure.
+Zonation of stibnite is recognized in the metasediments and the monzogranite where it is most strongly mineralised in the upper zones of the system, usually within 400m of the surface.
+At around this 400m vertical depth, dominant mineral abundance transitions from stibnite-dominant, through a stibnite-gold zone, to a gold-dominant system with depth.
+Individual mineralised structures are occasionally observed which have a consistent mineralogical character with comparatively uniform proportions with depth.

-The Eleanora and Garibaldi Lode System is defined over a 1.3km NNW striking shear structure.
-The mineralisation is generally contained within a narrow shear/breccia that displays multiple hydrothermal fluid events and structural reactivation.
+The Eleanora-Garibaldi mineralisation is defined over a 1.3km strike and contained within a NW striking shear/breccia structure.
+The mineralisation is generally contained within this structure and adjacent selvedge and displays multiple hydrothermal fluid events and structural reactivation.
 The structure and mineralisation are near continuous and contain steeply south plunging shoots of higher-grade Sb-Au mineralisation.

 Brackins Spur

-The Brackins Spur deposit is located on the southern end of the Central Eleanora Structure, a significant NW trending shear zone that can be traced through several workings for approximately 4km.
-Hosted in the Bakers Creek diorite, it includes a range of rock types including tonalites, granodiorites and diorites.
+The Brackins Spur deposit is located on the southern continuation of the Eleanora-Garabaldi structure (hosted in the Bakers Creek diorite), it includes a range of other rock types including tonalites, granodiorites and diorites.
 Strong to intense hydrothermal alteration (predominately sericite) occurs in visibly deformed, veined and mineralised diorite.

 Clarks Gully